-The Himalaya spans from far-northern India to far-eastern (and beyond).
 The high peaks and their foothills appear in twelve states and include barren high-altitude plateaus, snowy massifs, alpine forests, steamy jungle, and more.

 There are dozens of ethnic groups, religions and distinct cultures across the region: from the Islam and Tibetan Buddhism of Jammu & Kashmir to ethnic Nepali people in border areas and indigenous tribes in the northeast that share traits with Southeast Asian cultures.